vfarcic/cncf-demo/manuscript/setup/dev.md

 # Skip this step if you chose to use `nip.io` instead of a
 #   "real" domain
+# Create a ClusterIssuer resource that can issue TLS certificates
 kubectl apply --filename cert-manager/issuer.yaml
 ```